 Mr. Fu Liu.
 Mr. Liu currently serves as a member of our Board of Directors.
 Mr. Liu has served as the chairman of the board of directors of Shuhai Beijing since February 2015.
 Prior to his service on the board of Shuhai Beijing, from February 2012 to January 2015, Mr. Liu served as the Chairman of Board of Directors of Harbin Jinfenglvyuan Bio-Technology Co.
-Ltd. From January 2011 to January 2015, he served as a director of Beijing Jinyajianguo Refrigeration Equipment Co., Ltd. Prior to that, Mr. Liu was the director of Kedong County Rural Economic Management Office of Heilongjiang Province from January 2005 to January 2012.
-Mr. Liu received a bachelor's degree in accounting from Heilongjiang Institute of Finance and Economics in June of 1987 and a bachelor's degree in law from the CPC Party School Heilongjiang Provincial Committee in 1989.
+Ltd. From January 2011 to January 2015, he served as a director of Beijing Jinyajianguo Refrigeration Equipment Co., Ltd. Prior to that, Mr. Liu was the director of Kedong County Rural Economic Management Office in Qiqihar City in Heilongjiang Province from January 2005 to January 2012.
+Mr. Liu studied accounting at Heilongjiang Institute of Finance and Economics in June 1987 and completed legal studies at the CPC Party School Heilongjiang Provincial Committee in 1989.
 Among other qualifications, Mr. Liu brings to the Board extensive knowledge of our business, relevant executive officer experience as well as governmental and political expertise.
 We believe Mr. Liu's experience qualifies him to serve on our board of directors.

 Mr. Stephen (Chun Kwok) Wong.
 Mr. Wong will serve as a member of our Board of Directors upon closing of this offering.
 Mr. Wong currently serves as the chief executive officer of Splendid Holding Limited, an interior design company incorporated in Hong Kong.
 Mr. Wong served as the group financial controller for Fitness World (Group) Limited and MJ Medical Beauty Limited from February 2017 to August 2018.
 He was a senior associate at Pricewaterhouse Coopers Limited (PwC) from January 2016 to January 2017.
 He worked at Moore Stephens Associates Limited (Hong Kong) as a senior associate from October 2010 to December 2015.
-He was a supervisor at KLC Kennic Lui & Co. from July 2009 to August 2010 and an auditor at KLC CPA Limited from

-October 2005 to June 2008.
+He was a supervisor at KLC Kennic Lui & Co. from July 2009 to August 2010 and an auditor at KLC CPA Limited from October 2005 to June 2008.
 Mr. Wong studied accounting and received his Bachelor of Commerce degree in Accounting from Macquarie University in Sydney, Australia in 2005.
 We believe Mr. Wong's experience qualifies him to serve on our board of directors.